IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 layers:

 1. **Core tests**: abstract domain logic unit tests agnostic of Blender
-2. **Tool tests**: low-level concrete unit tests dependant on Blender
+2. **Tool tests**: low-level concrete unit tests dependent on Blender
-3. **BIM tests**: high-level integration UI and smoke tests dependant on Blender
+3. **BIM tests**: high-level integration UI and smoke tests dependent on Blender

 These tests use ``pytest`` as the test framework and runner, so install it: